goghcore/rockbuster-stealth-analysis/README.md

-# rockbuster-stealth-analysis
+# Rockbuster Stealth Data Analysis Project
-The Rockbuster Stealth Data Analysis Project is a project in the CareerFoundry data analytics course where students work on a real-world data analysis project.
-The project involves analyzing data provided by a fictional music company to identify trends in music sales and make recommendations for the company's future marketing strategy.
+ This is a project in the CareerFoundry Data Analytics course.
+The project involves analyzing data provided by a Rockbuster Stealth LLC, a movie rental company to investigate internal data from inventory to customer insights and make recommendations for the company's future online video rental service launch strategy.